 Also, another symptom is that fine capillaries might appear on the skin above the waist level.
 Also, one more symptom is ascites i.e. build-up of fluid in the stomach that might appear as pregnancy in each gender.

 Fatty liver disease, obesity, and type 2 diabetes seem to go together.
 However, it does not mean that if we have any of those two that we will get fatty liver disease.

-Since high levels of triglycerides, obesity and insulin resistance can increase the chance of developing fatty liver disease, treating these condition might prevent the development.
+Since high levels of triglycerides, obesity, and insulin resistance can increase the chance of developing fatty liver disease, treating these conditions might prevent the development.